hernanmaldonado/ML_HernanMaldonado/docker/README.txt

 To launch the api in docker you need to run docker and the following commands:
 	Make sure docker is running
-	Run the following commands in the l;ocatioin wqhere the docker docker build -t namegen .
+	Run the following commands in the locatioin wqhere the docker docker build -t namegen .
 	docker run -d --name mycontainer -p 80:80 namegen